ucdavisdatalab/geocoding-workshop/README.md

 1. Click on the "..." button in the *Source* section of the dialog and navigate though your file structure to where you saved your *tl_2018_06113_edges.shp* file.
 Slect the file and click *Open*.
 1. Finally, in the *Data Source Manager*, click *Add* to add the file to the project.
 You may need to move the *Data Source Manager* window out of the way to see it.
 If it looks good, click the *Close* button.

 Right click on the *tl_2018_06113_edges* layer in the *Layers panel* (also known as the *Table of Contents* in some GIS programs) and select *Open Attribute Table*.
 Make note of the kinds of data stored here.
 Specifically, notice the columns with "to" and "from" in the names like *LFROMADD* and *lTOADD*.

-Import the data
+These are the fields that contain the address ranges for the blocks that the geocoder needs to be able to estimate where and address is along the roads.

-Get the plugin
+### Get the MMQGIS plugin

+We'll be using the MMQGIS Plugin to do our geocoding.
+It's free to use, but we need to enable it first.
+Here's how:

+1. In the *Plugins menu*, and select *Manage & Install Plugins*
+1. In the search box at the top, type "MMQGIS".
+When you find it, select it from the list.
+Details about the plugin will appear on the right side of the screen.
+1. Click the *Install Plugin* button.
+1. Close the *Manage & Install Plugins* dialog.
+1. You should now see an *MMQGIS menu* at the top of your QGIS window.

 ## Geocode with the MMQGIS Plugin
 Open the dialog